|Volume II, Issue 2 |

 Historically, the concept of a unified Christian society was not an abhorrent notion, but an accepted norm.
 In three-hundred short years the “world was turned upside down” by a Gospel that claimed “another King, one Jesus” until even emperor Constantine bowed his knee under the banner of “Hoc Signo vinces” and the Empire christened itself a Holy Empire.
 The changing forms of civil governmentwhether Empire, Monarchy, Parliament, Constitutional, Dictatorship, or Socialistichave all been secondary, temporary, imperfect and corruptible.
 The triumph of the Gospel has superseded all human systems of government to advance a pervading Christian civilization in the western world.
 (This is not to deny the many shortcomings and un-Biblical actions done “in the name of Christ.”)

 A nation is a corporate body composed of various governmental units (states, counties, towns, cities) themselves comprised of individual people.
 The individuals are not exactly the same in kind, in thought, nor in belief, yet the corporate body acts as a whole, as “one man.”
-In a human body there may coexist healthy cells, diseased cells, native cells, foreign cells, nourishing cells, and deadly cells, but the body is judged on the whole as being either sick or well, alive or dead.
+In a human body there may coexist healthy cells, diseased cells, native cells, foreign cells, nourishing cells, and deadly cells, but the body is judged on the whole as being where can i from either sick or well, alive or dead.
 So also a nation can be identified as being Christian, or non-Christian, though its citizenry be varied.

 We are commanded, “Go ye into all the world” (Matthew 28:18- 20), and this means we are to assert the Crown Rights of our King in all spheres.
 To coexist with an evil world is to acknowledge failure: we have a duty to convert it.